 These lovely old motorised wrecks remind me of Swinburne character Abe Sparks’ Rolls Royce bakkie.
 And that reminds me of Nell van Heerden.

-. . and later South Africa’s first lady specialist gynaecologist, who studied in Holland and London, bought the Roller in England, toured the continent in it, then shipped it back to Kaapstad where she ran her specialist practice.
-The part about the car is according to 96yr-old Dad.
+Apparently she bought the Roller in England, toured the continent in it, then shipped it back to Kaapstad where she ran her specialist practice.
+This part about the car is according to my 96 year-old Dad.

 Before that, she went digging:

 Always dressed in khaki trousers, khaki shirt, sturdy shoes and hoed, she would answer my gran Annie’s How are you, Nell? query with ‘Fair to bloody’ as she filled her bakkie up with Caltex at Annie’s Central Service Station.
-She had a live-in girlfriend Freddie Heseltine, who sometimes had to move out to the cottage when Nell had city girlfriends over for wild parties on the farm.
+She had a live-in girlfriend Freddie Heseltine, who sometimes had to move out to the cottage when Nell had city girlfriends over for wild parties on her farm Grootfontein, behind the mountain.
 So we were told!

 A cattle farmer, she would be seen at the vendusies where if any of the boere made the mistake of saying something, she’d be ready along the lines of “Ja, (Jan, Piet, Koos) ek is n fokken vrou al lyk ek nie so nie!”
-A true character.
+A true character, salt of the earth, a socialist and a real mensch.
 Imagine how strong you’d have to be, being ‘anders’ in a milieu where being a Male White Afrikaans Christian made you a baas, made you automatically right and should have made all women appreciative and in their plek – and NOT at vendusies!
 And if they must be at vendusies they should serve the tea and koeksisters!
 The local boere would have known she was well-connected, though – she had served on National Party bodies – and was not to be taken lightly.